programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ![Figure 1.
 EThOS Screen Shot](./images/EThOS.png)

-In the terminology of the British Library (BL), EThOS is ‘living knowledge’ (British Library 2015) which is constantly growing and, somewhat less frequently, gaining or losing attributes over time.
+In the terminology of the BL, EThOS is ‘[living knowledge](https://www.bl.uk/britishlibrary/~/media/bl/global/projects/living-knowledge/documents/living-knowledge-the-british-library-2015-2023.pdf)’ (British Library 2015) which is constantly growing and, somewhat less frequently, gaining or losing attributes over time.
 The full data set of more than 500,000 records is available [via DOI](https://bl.iro.bl.uk/concern/datasets/c815b271-09be-4123-8156-405094429198).
 However, the Dewey Decimal Classification field is not normally provided as part of this distribution.
 We have therefore agreed with the BL to share a large subset of ca. 50,000 records that includes this attribute.
 This is not a random selection, we have attempted to select DDCs that should present a range of challenges for automated text-analysis and classification.

 ### Completeness